-Pre-empting the legalization of recreational cannabis in Alberta mandated by federal Bill C-45, the Government of Alberta developed the Alberta Cannabis Framework to establish a vision for cannabis in the province.
-The purpose of the framework and accompanying legislation is to set the stage for the legal and responsible use of cannabis by Albertans.
+Pre-empting the legalization of non-medical cannabis in Alberta mandated by federal Bill C-45, the Government of Alberta developed the Alberta Cannabis Framework to establish a vision for cannabis in the province.
+The purpose of the framework and accompanying legislation was used to set the stage for the legal and responsible use of cannabis by Albertans.